How To Stop Your Neighbours Cat Peeing On Your Front Door

 What if none of that works?

-If this happens to you it is worth checking the laws in your area, you might be within your rights to get the cat compounded if it is a neighbourhood nuisance.
+If this happens to you, it is worth checking the laws in your area, you might be within your rights to get the cat compounded if it is a neighborhood nuisance.

 I don’t recommend you do what we did to catch the cat.
 Here is another option that has worked for people: